Rookwood, New South Wales: History

-Population

-Rookwood is part of a contiguous area with no or very low population between the Inner West area to the east and the Greater Western Sydney area to the west, alongside neighbouring suburb like Chullora.
-In the 2021 Australian census, Rookwood was reported as having "no people or a very low population".

 Transport

 Rookwood railway station was on Sydney's Main Suburban railway line until its closure in 1967.
 The Rookwood Cemetery Line serviced Rookwood Cemetery and originally ran from Mortuary railway station, on Regent Street near Central railway station but has since closed.

 The Cemetery railway line opened on 22 October 1864.
 At the time of its opening the line went as far as Cemetery Station No. 1.
 On 26 May 1897 an extension of the line to Cemetery Station No. 3 was opened.
 The extension required the removal of a waiting room on the rear wall of the Cemetery Station No. 1, so the line could pass right through the building.
 A final extension, to Cemetery Station No. 4 opened on 19 June 1908.
 The line closed in 1948.

 Transit Systems operates one bus route through Rookwood: